P S N A Philippines Solidarity Network of Aotearoa

 • New Zealand’s development aid projects in the Philippines.

-This is only a sample of our coverage.
 We have reprinted speeches, conference papers and interviews.
-Our priority is to make it relevant to New Zealanders.
+Our priority was to make it relevant to New Zealanders.
 We report on the visits to the Philippines of New Zealand progressives, plus we have published indepth reports of the several New Zealand speaking tours that PSNA has organised, by leaders of the Filipino movement.
-We focus on subjects like the impact of transnational corporate globalisation and its institutions, such as APEC and the WTO, on both societies.
-Always we aim to highlight what our two societies have in common.
+We focused on subjects like the impact of transnational corporate globalisation and its institutions, such as APEC and the WTO, on both societies.
+Always we aimed to highlight what our two societies have in common.

-Kapatiran is unique, there is no other publication like it in New Zealand.
+Kapatiran was unique, there was no other publication like it in New Zealand.
 The hard copy edition, which is usually 20-40 pages, attractive to look at, is well laid out and extensively illustrated.

 Go to top